Reducing the Large Set Threshold for Oertel's Conjecture on the Mixed-Integer Volume

 \subsection{A new Threshold for the Lattice Width}

-Here we discuss the relation between the condition of our result, that the projection contains a ball of large radius, and the condition of large lattice width in the result of Basu and Oertel.
-We show that if the lattice width of a convex set is large, after an appropriate transformation, its projection in $\R^n$ contains a large ball, and therefore, we can reinterpret our bound in terms of the lattice width.
+Here we discuss the relation between the condition in our result, namely that the projection contains a ball of large radius, and the large-lattice-width condition in the result of Basu and Oertel.
+We show that if the lattice width of a convex set is large, then, after an appropriate transformation, its projection in $\R^n$ contains a large ball.
+Consequently, we can reinterpret our bound in terms of the lattice width.